knol3j/hashnhedge/content/posts/betel-nuts-have-been-giving-people-a-buzz-for-over-4000-year/index.md

----
+﻿---

-title: "Betel nuts have been giving people a buzz for over 4,000 years'"
+title: "Betel nuts have been giving people a buzz for over 4,000 years''
-date: "2025-08-20T15:19:15""
+date: '2025-08-20T15:19:15""
 category: "Markets"
 summary: ""
 slug: "betel nuts have been giving people a buzz for over 4000 year"
 source_urls:
   - "https://arstechnica.com/science/2025/08/ancient-teeth-show-people-were-getting-high-off-betel-nuts-4000-years-ago/"
 seo:
-  title: "Betel nuts have been giving people a buzz for over 4,000 years | Hash n Hedge'"
+  title: "Betel nuts have been giving people a buzz for over 4,000 years | Hash n Hedge''
-  description: ""
+  description: '"
   keywords: ["news", "markets", "brief"]

 ---